apache/buildstream-site/content/pages/faq.md

 U.1.- I want to give BuildStream a try.
 Where can I get it?

+We recommend for new users to follow our [installation guide]({filename}installation.md).

 U.2.- Which BuildStream version should I try?

+New users should get what the [installation guide]({filename}installation.md) recommends, which might depends on their platform.

+For users requiring the last features, install the latest stable version from source.
+For contributors, or those wanting to test coming up features, use the last development snapshot.
+See the [download page]({filename}download.md).

+<a id="install_semantic_versioning"></a>

+Please note BuildStream follows the Semantic Versioning Convention ([SemVer](https://semver.org/)) and uses even minor point numbers to denote releases intended for users while odd minor point numbers represent development snapshops.

+For example, for a given version number `X.Y.Z`

+ - The `X.<even number>.*` versions are releases intended for users.
+ - The `X.<odd number>.*` versions are development spanshots intended for testing.

 U.3.- How do I install BuildStream?